roelfie/react-redux-udemy/README.md

 - component renders or re-renders and some piece of data (state) has changed
   - `useEffect(() => { ... }, [state]);`

+It basically serves as an onChange event handler for state.

 #### Implement throttling using the useEffect cleanup function

 The function provided to `useEffect` can return an optional cleanup function.
 This cleanup function will be executed